prmr/COMP303Starter/README.md

 1. Make sure you have [Eclipse for Java](https://www.eclipse.org/) (or your favorite Java IDE) and [Java 17 or higher](https://jdk.java.net/).
 2. Install JavaFX and create a library for it in Eclipse by following [these instructions](https://openjfx.io/openjfx-docs/#IDE-Eclipse)
-3. Make sure you call your library `JavaFX14` even if you are using a different version.
+3. Make sure you call your library `JavaFX` to match the build configuration on the repository.
 4. **If on a Mac**, when you run the application, from the run configuration, make sure the checkbox "Use the -XstartOnFirstThread argument when launching with SWT" is not checked.
 5. Install the Checkstyle Eclipse Plug-in.
 In Eclipse, select `Help | Eclipse Marketplace...` and enter `Checkstyle` in the `Find:` box.
 From the results, install `Checkstyle Plug-In...`.
 6. Clone this GitHub repository into your Eclipse workspace.
 In the Eclipse package explorer, right-click and select `Import... | Git -> Projects from Git | Clone URI` and under URI enter `https://github.com/prmr/COMP303Starter`, then click-through, requesting to import existing Eclipse projects.
 Once imported, the project should compile without errors.